 Fun fact: The “A” in Chick-Fil-A represents the quality of their chicken and the level of service they look to provide.

-The restaurant took off immediately, which left one question left to answer: how to expand Chick-Fil-A?
+The restaurant took off immediately, which left one question left to answer: how to expand?

 The Chick-Fil-A Success Strategy

-Truett Cathy’s 2-part strategy, which combined low debt, and stringent franchisee requirements, has dictated Chick-Fil-A’s success for decades.
+So, why is Chick-Fil-A so popular?
+Truett Cathy’s two-part strategy, which combined low debt and stringent franchisee requirements, has dictated their success for decades.

-Truett Cathy was born in 1921, thus he lived through The Great Depression that began in 1929.
+Truett Cathy was born in 1921, which means he lived through The Great Depression that began in 1929.

 Thus, his philosophy was to mitigate risk by limiting debt, a strategy that has worked incredibly well, as the company has virtually zero debt on its balance sheet to this day.

-Early on, however, this meant expanding by only opening restaurants inside of malls.
-Mall food courts required far less construction and were much lower square feet than a freestanding restaurant.
+Early on, however, this meant expanding by only opening restaurants inside malls.
+Mall food courts required far less construction and had much lower square feet than a freestanding restaurant.
 This enabled Cathy to expand the Chick-Fil-A brand at the lowest possible cost.

 By the 1980s, between McDonald’s, Burger King, Wendy’s, and KFC all opening drive-thru stores, the competition was heating up.
-This led to Chick-Fil-A’s first-ever freestanding restaurant in 1986, and leads to the importance of the second part of the expansion strategy…
+This led to Chick-Fil-A’s first-ever freestanding restaurant in 1986 and led to the importance of the second part of the expansion strategy…

-This is because Chick-Fil-A pays for everything, including real estate, equipment, marketing, food supplies, etc. There are pros and cons to this model for Chick-Fil-A franchisees, but for Chick-Fil-A as a franchisor, the low price barrier allows them to cast an incredibly wide net for potential new operators.
+This is because they pay for everything, including real estate, equipment, marketing, food supplies, etc. There are pros and cons to this model for franchisees, but for Chick-Fil-A as a franchisor, the low price barrier allows them to cast an incredibly wide net for potential new operators.

-Fast forward to today, and that’s resulted in ~60,000+ applicants looking to become Chick-Fil-A operators annually, of which the company only accepts ~80.
+Fast forward to today, and that’s resulted in 60,000+ applicants looking to become Chick-Fil-A operators annually, of which the company only accepts around 80.
 That’s an acceptance rate of just 0.13%, which means you have a better chance of getting into Harvard, Stanford, or even the United States Secret Service!

-In addition to the low acceptance rate, Chick-Fil-A rarely allows operators to run more than 1 store, AND they require each store to be actively run, often meaning that operators spend 6 days a week inside their Chick-Fil-A locations.
+In addition to the low acceptance rate, Chick-Fil-A rarely allows operators to run more than one store, AND they require each store to be actively run, often meaning that operators spend six days a week inside their locations.